 The wearing of face masks became mandatory in many public spaces across the world, to help prevent the coronavirus spreading.
-As a result, face masks are in huge demand right now, all over the world, and there’s a shortage of surgical masks, that need to be prioritized for medical professionals.
+As a result, face masks became a daily essential for 2020.
 Here are the best free sewing patterns for making your own face masks at home.

 Wearing face masks can prevent further spread of coronavirus

 The US Centers for Disease Control and Prevention and the World Health Organization that people wear masks in public settings to protect against and limit the spread of COVID-19.

 Recent studies show that asymptomatic people can transmit the virus to others in their proximity, by speaking, coughing and sneezing.
 And there’s also the possibility of presymptomatic transmission.
 That means the transmission of SARS-CoV-2 from an infected person (source patient) to a secondary patient, before the source patient develops any symptoms.

 Below you will find awesome resources – free patterns and tutorials – for how to make masks for your family, friends, and community.